matthew-scherf/Only-One/docs/executive_summary.md

 **Response:** Good question.
 We use classical higher-order logic to show Advaita is consistent even in the most standard framework.
 Alternative logics could be explored in future work.

+**Objection 5:** *"Why was A2c needed?
+Doesn't this show the original system was flawed?"*

+**Response:** Not flawed—incomplete.
+This actually demonstrates the *strength* of formal methods: machine verification caught a subtle gap that informal reasoning missed.
+A2c makes explicit what was implicit in traditional Advaita.
+The formalization process improved the system's precision without changing its philosophical content.

 ---

 ## Contributions to the Literature